groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 ![](/assets/rhode_prompt_2.png)

 I repeated this process for all three packages of the product.
 The results are further down, but if you'd like to first try your hand at determining whether these packages are authentic or counterfeit, here are the photos.
-There are three packages (A, B, and C), with six images of each package (Image A1, A2, A3, etc.):
+There are three packages (A, B, and C), each with six images of the package (Image A1, A2, A3, etc.):

 <br>
 <br>